MarcoAntunes37/RedditClone/README.md

 ```
 * Open appsettings.json or appsettings.Development.json depending of what type of env.

-* You will need to set a secret to create JWT Token, it need to be a string with at least 128bits.
+* You will need to set a secret to create JWT Token, it need to be a string with at least 256bits.

 * To use email service you will need to configure a smtp server.

+* API documentation will available only in development environment, change ASPNETCORE_ENVIRONMENT variable in dockerfile to Development before next step if you want to access API documentation.

 * Start docker compose container
 ```